-The NAV per Unit of each class of the fund is calculated as follows:
+The NAV per Unit of each class of a fund is calculated as follows:

 - (a) First, we determine the fair value of all of the investments and other assets allocated to the class. - (b) Second, we subtract the liabilities allocated to that class from the fair value of such class.
-The difference between the fair value and the liabilities expressed in Canadian dollars at the applicable exchange rate on such date of a class is the net asset value for that class. - (c) Lastly, we divide the net asset value for the class by the total number of units of that class that investors in the fund are holding, which gives us the NAV per unit for that class.
+The difference between the fair value and the liabilities expressed in Canadian dollars at the applicable exchange rate on such date of a class is the net asset value for that class. - (c) Lastly, we divide the net asset value for the class by the total number of units of that class that investors in the fund are holding, which gives us the NAV per unit for that class. - (d) In respect of Units denominated in U.S. dollars, we calculate the NAV in Canadian dollars and convert it to U.S. dollars using that day's exchange rate.
+Please see "Optional Services U.S. dollar purchase option" on page 22 for more details.

-You can determine the worth of your investment in the fund by multiplying the NAV per unit by the number of units you own.
+You can determine the worth of your investment in a fund by multiplying the NAV per unit by the number of units you own.

-Although the purchases and redemptions of Units are recorded on a class basis, the assets attributable to all of the classes of the fund are pooled to create one fund for investment purposes.
+Although the purchases and redemptions of Units are recorded on a class basis, the assets attributable to all of the classes of a fund are pooled to create one fund for investment purposes.
 Each class pays its proportionate share of fund costs in addition to its management fee.
 The difference in fund costs and management fees between each class means that each class has a different NAV per Unit.